 3. Project Gutenberg

-Project Gutenberg holds over 60,000 free e-books (in several languages!) that you can download or read online, even on your Kindle.
+Project Gutenberg holds over 70,000 free ebooks (in several languages) that you can download or read online, even on your Kindle.
 The site’s focus is on older works of literature that have an expired U.S. copyright.
-While these books don’t tend to be as pricy as textbooks, you’re still going to save money, which is a handy skill to have as a college student.
+While these books don’t tend to be as pricey as textbooks, you’re still going to save money, which is a handy skill to have as a college student.
 Plus, they have some obscure books that I wasn’t even able to track down on Amazon.
 That means they’d probably be more expensive if you were able to find them elsewhere.

 For the heck of it, I tracked down The Neutral Merchant by Francis Taylor Piggott to see what it’s going for on Amazon.
 To get a hardcover copy, you’d have to shell out about $26.